zestydevy/dinosaur-planet/docs/Guide.md

 #pragma GLOBAL_ASM("asm/nonmatchings/vec3/vec3_normalize.s")
 ```

 Splat extracts each function it finds into the `asm/nonmatchings` directory as individual `.s` files grouped by the name of the mapped file they are a part of.
-The `GLOBAL_ASM` pragma is used by another tool [asm-processor](https://github.com/simonlindholm/asm-processor), which is responsible for actually including the referenced `.s` file at that position in the C source.
+The `GLOBAL_ASM` pragma is used by another tool, [asm-processor](https://github.com/simonlindholm/asm-processor), which is responsible for actually including the referenced `.s` file at that position in the C source.

 Great!
-Now, we can actually decompile this function.
+Now, we can start to decompile this function.

 ### 2b.
 Reversing
-Firstly, let's create some space to start decompiling and reversing `vec3_normalize`.
+First, let's create some space to start decompiling and reversing `vec3_normalize`.
 We'll use an `#if` directive to temporarily replace the `GLOBAL_ASM` pragma with an actual C function:
 ```c
 #if 0
 #pragma GLOBAL_ASM("asm/nonmatchings/vec3/vec3_normalize.s")